Table of Contents

 Epidemiology of Enteric Fever

 Salmonella infections are related to sanitation and the use of antibiotics in the society.
 Since the introduction of antibiotics in the United States and the improved sanitation conditions, the cases of Salmonella typhi have decreased dramatically.
-The most recent report shows only 314 cases of Salmonella typhi infection in 2006 in the United States.
-In the developing world salmonella outbreaks are seen during war times and other periods where there is a breakdown in sanitation and availability of medications.
+The most recent report shows only 314 cases of Salmonella Typhi infection in 2006 in the United States.
+In the developing world salmonella, outbreaks are seen during war times and other periods where there is a breakdown in sanitation and the availability of medications.

 Salmonella Typhi is transmitted by the inadequate handling of infected food products, especially imported food from endemic areas.

 The estimated incidence of typhoid fever in the United States is less than 1 per million.
 On the other hand, approximately 7.6 per million are affected by enteric fever per year in Africa.
 India has the highest incidence of enteric fever – 122 per million per year.

 Nowadays, mortality from enteric fever is very unlikely.
 The median duration of hospitalization for patients diagnosed with enteric fever is around 6 days.
 If left untreated, most patients develop serious central nervous system complications.
-Mortality rate without prompt antibiotic therapy is approximately 13%.
+The mortality rate without prompt antibiotic therapy is approximately 13%.

 The most commonly affected age group with enteric fever are school-aged children.
 Infants might also develop enteric fever, but the presentation is usually atypical and difficult to identify.

 Pathophysiology of Enteric Fever

-Salmonella typhi have a specialized Vi capsular antigen that makes it difficult for neutrophils to identify the organism and produce an appropriate inflammatory response.
-This important virulence feature is hypothesized to be responsible for the increased invasiveness of Salmonella typhi compared to other salmonella species.
+Salmonella Typhi has a specialized Vi capsular antigen that makes it difficult for neutrophils to identify the organism and produce an appropriate inflammatory response.
+This important virulence feature is hypothesized to be responsible for the increased invasiveness of Salmonella Typhi compared to other salmonella species.

 Salmonella Typhi can also cause a chronic carrier state that is usually asymptomatic.
 These individuals are usually responsible for typhoid fever outbreaks and, with adequate epidemiological studies, one can trace typhoid fever endemics to certain carriers.